 Make a list of questions that you want to ask your child's doctor.
 Don't be afraid to ask questions any time you don't understand something.
 Questions to ask might include:

 Tests and diagnosis

 Your child's doctor will look for signs of developmental delays at regular checkups.
-If your child shows some signs of autism, you may be referred to a specialist in treating children with autism.
-This specialist, working with a team of professionals, can perform a formal evaluation for the disorder.
+If your child shows some signs of autism, you may be referred to a specialist who treats children with autism.
+This specialist, working with a team of professionals, can perform a formal evaluation.

 Because autism varies widely in severity, making a diagnosis may be difficult.
-There isn't a specific medical test to pinpoint the disorder.
-Instead, an autism specialist will observe your child and talk to you about how your child's social skills, language skills and behavior have developed and changed over time.
-To help reach a diagnosis, your child may undergo a number of developmental tests covering speech, language and psychological issues.
+There isn't a specific medical test to determine the disorder.
+Instead, an autism specialist may:

 Diagnostic criteria for autism